-As an influencer coach and influencer, I’ve seen a lot of brand deals come my way.
+As an influencer, I’ve seen a lot of brand deals come my way.
 And when new creators ask me the secret to landing 4 and 5-figure deals, I’m always surprised to find that these creators are waiting for brands to come to them.

 So wanna know the secret to getting the paid sponsors of your dreams?
 Pitch to brands!